-Section 2 - Step Three Grievance Entry
+10.02 - Step Three Grievance Entry

-Association or Class Action Grievances:
+A. Association or Class Action Grievances

 A grievance may be brought under this procedure on behalf of more than one (1) member as a Class Action grievance.
+Any grievance that is brought on behalf of more than one (1) member must identify the grievants with sufficient specificity that the class is readily identifiable.
 The Association may file a grievance as an Association grievance.
 Class Action and Association grievances shall be initially submitted at Step Three.

-Disciplinary Grievances:
+B. Disciplinary Grievances